dadam1026/Carbon-Farming-1/README.md

 Investing in the now and the new
-Green discount instead of green premium the right outcome must be the profitable outcome to be the probable outcome
+Green discount instead of green premium the right outcome must be the profitable outcome to be the probable outcome "We don't inherit the world from our ancestors.
+We are borrowing it from our children."